$\mathcal{H}$-matrix approximability of inverses of FEM matrices for the time-harmonic Maxwell equations: Main results

 \subsection{Main result}

 The following theorem is the main result of this paper.
-It states that the inverse of the Galerkin matrix $\BA$ of (\ref{eq:stiffness-matrix}) can be approximated at an exponential rate in the block rank by an $\CH$-matrix. \begin{theorem} Let $\eta >0$ be a fixed admissibility parameter and $P$ be a partition of $\mathcal{I} \times \mathcal{I}$ based on the cluster tree $\mathbb{T}_{\mathcal{I}}$.
-Let $h< h _0$ with $h_0$ defined in Proposition~\ref{Lem. stability}, and let $\BA$ be the stiffness matrix given by (\ref{eq:stiffness-matrix}).
+It states that the inverse of the Galerkin matrix $\BA$ from (\ref{eq:stiffness-matrix}) can be approximated at an exponential rate in the block rank by an $\CH$-matrix. \begin{theorem} Let $\eta >0$ be a fixed admissibility parameter and $P$ be a partition of $\mathcal{I} \times \mathcal{I}$ based on the cluster tree $\mathbb{T}_{\mathcal{I}}$ and $\eta$.
+Let the mesh $\mathcal{T}_h$ be such that Assumption~\ref{def:mesh-conforming} holds true for any box.
+Let $h< h _0$ with $h_0$ given by Proposition~\ref{Lem. stability}, and let $\BA$ be the stiffness matrix given by (\ref{eq:stiffness-matrix}).
 Then, there exists an $\mathcal{H}$-matrix $\mathbf{B}_{\mathcal{H}}$ with blockwise rank $r$ such that